skakau/my-ramblings/docs/Weekly Goals.md

 ---
 share: true
 ---
+## W38 September 18 - September 22 2023
+**Goals**
+- Follow up on actions from Blackbeards retro
+- Look into Claires FR prescription request
+- AS for Nurses and understanding priority (against Break start)
+- Understand flexi-start for Vitality
+- Support AI roll out

+**Reflection on week**

 ## W37 September 11 - September 15 2023
 **Goals**
 - Continue to work closely with Blackbeards while PM is on-boarded